divblox/divblox.github.io/component-builder.md

 ![index.html](_media/components-index-html.png)

 Once all of the dependencies are loaded, the `on_divblox_ready` function is called, preparing and processing page inputs.
 Then the `initDx()` function is called.
+This function checks if the app is native or not, and then calls `loadDependencies();`.

-# Component Builder
+## Component Builder

 The Divblox component builder allows you to create and manage your project’s components in a visual environment and to combine various different components to create specific components for your project’s needs
 ![Main Component Builder Page](_media/_screenshots/component-builder-overview.png)